PubInv/Mathathon-2018-Simplex-Chains/README.md

 ## Usage of the Software

-We have written a [platform](platforms/index.html) for testing 2D simplex generators, which are an important (and simple) subset of the open problems we have defined.
+We have written a [web page](platforms/index.html) for testing interactively testing the easiest class of problems: building chains of equilateral triangles.
+We call instructions for building such a chain is called a **2D simplex generator**.

-The page allows you to dynamically load a JavaScript function which an generate a simplex chain made of equilateral triangles joined edge-to-edge.
+The page allows you to dynamically load a JavaScript function which can generate a simplex chain made of equilateral triangles joined edge-to-edge.

 The JavaScript function takes a natural number (starting at 0) and tells which edge of the last triangle in the chain the next triangle should be joined to.
 These edges are simply named "L" and "R" for left and right.
 The string "S" is returned when it is time to stop.
+Every chain starts with one triangle.

-As an example, consider this JavaScript which generates a **beam** or **ladder**.
+As an example, consider this JavaScript function which generates a **beam** or **ladder**.

 ```
 (n) => { return ((n < 10) ? (((n % 2) == 0) ?
 "L" : "R" ): "S"); }
 ```

 By turning left and then right, a straight "ladder" is constructed.
+This is one of the simpler generators.

 A number of sample generators can be selected, but the goal is to right your own!
 Play around and see what you can create.
 For example, can you write a generator